Running a business of any kind comes with expenses. Even a Business-of-One operating out of your own home involves costs to get started.

 How much is LLC tax in California?

 State taxes are another thing to consider when you calculate the costs of running an LLC in California.
 You can’t legally avoid them, even if you form your LLC in another state.

-California imposes special taxes and fees on LLCs, paid to the California Franchise Tax Board.
+California imposes a California LLC tax and other fees, paid to the California Franchise Tax Board (FTB).